OrrBav/Advanced-Programming-1-Course/README.md

 6. **On terminal 2 (client):**
 ./client.out server ip server's port

-On this exercise, we implemented server and client side of TCP protocol.
+On this exercise, we implemented server and client side with TCP protocol.
-The server classifies input from client side, and then the server sends the cllassification back to client, where message is printed.
+The server classifies input from client, then sends the cllassification back to client, where message is printed.
 The program will loop endlessly, until "-1" is inserted for client side, where client will close itself.
 Server will forver stay running, and therfore we can reconnect to it from a new client with the same command as before: "./client.out ip port.
 To initialize server we run: "./server.out csv file locatiom port.